levigutt/ducksearch/README.md

 ## SYNOPSIS

-duckduckgo uses a key called `vqd` that is unique to the search phrase to prevent simple scraping of results. this module queries the frontend for the key, optionally caches it in a file for later, and uses it to fetch the search results.
+DuckDuckGo uses a key called `vqd` that is unique to the search phrase to prevent simple scraping of results. this module queries the frontend for the key, optionally caches it in a file for later, and uses it to fetch the search results.